All Products

 ::AVG WINDOW DOUBLE AVG([DISTINCT] DOUBLE arg0),DECIMAL(?,?)
 AVG([DISTINCT] DECIMAL(?,?) arg0)

-For more information, see Function operations.
+For the full function reference, see Function operations.

 Instance operations